matkolisiak/Resco-CRM-Sync/README.md

 `Pending` - transactions waiting for upload<br/>
 `Processed` - transactions successfully delivered to Dynamics<br/>
 `Error` - transactions unsuccessfully delivered<br/>
-    - In this case, transactions also contain `log-error message`, which could be analyzed.

-`Archived` - transactions manually marked as Archived<br/><br/>
+    - In this case, transactions also contain `log-error message`, which could be analyzed.<br/> `Archived` - transactions manually marked as Archived<br/><br/>
 Use the toolbar buttons to change the status of transactions:<br/>
 `Set to Pending`: Schedule selected transactions for a new delivery.<br/>